Hydration (Bread)

 Handling difficulty

 Higher hydration dough is stickier and harder to shape.
-This is the tradeoff: the bread you want (open crumb, crispy crust) requires dough that doesn't behave the way you'd like during handling.
-Technique — particularly stretch and folds during bulk fermentation — compensates for this.
+This is the tradeoff: the bread you want (open crumb, crispy crust) requires dough that doesn't cooperate during handling.
+Technique, particularly stretch and folds during bulk fermentation, compensates for this.

 Factors that change effective hydration

-The same 70% hydration feels very different depending on several variables:
+The same 70% hydration feels different depending on several variables:

 Flour type.
 Whole wheat and rye absorb significantly more water than white flour.
 A 70% whole wheat dough feels drier than a 70% white flour dough.
 When using whole grains, increase hydration by 5-10% to compensate.
 An autolyse gives whole grain flours time to absorb water fully before mixing.